Non-medical care is often needed by seniors who can no longer handle doing every day things by themselves.

 For seniors with Alzheimer’s or some other form of dementia, they need assistance in taking medications.

-The risk of missing a dose or confusing pills is so high for these individuals, someone should oversee the process, making it important for these individuals to acquire personal care services in Texas.
+The risk of missing a dose or confusing pills is so high for these individuals, someone should oversee the process, making it important for these individuals to acquire personal care services in Georgia.

 How do you handle situations when your loved one resists taking medication?
 This can be for a variety of reasons—they don’t remember or understand why they need to take it, or they don’t want to take orders and feel like they’re not in control.